 - The following safety rules for handling firearms shall be adhered to at all times.

 - Keep all firearms unloaded until you reach the hunting area or until instructed by your guide to load your magazine.
 Unload all firearms at the end of the day before heading back to camp.
 Firearms are to remain unloaded while in camp.

 - Do not chamber a bullet until directed to do so by your guide, only chamber a round when preparing to shoot an animal.

 - Muzzle control is expected from each hunter at all times.
 Never point your firearm at anything you do not intend to shoot.

 - Always open your bolt to be sure your chamber is empty before putting your gun in a vehicle or in a saddle rifle scabbard.

 - Firearms shall be carried in the vehicle muzzle down at all times.

-- Failure to adhere to these safety rules will result in having your hunt terminated.
+Failure to adhere to these safety rules will result in your hunt being terminated.
 Should your hunt be terminated from failure to follow safe gun handling practices no refunds will be awarded.